ChariotEngine/Chariot/README.md

 On the game CD you will find a `GAME` directory with a `LANGUAGE.DLL`, `EMPIRES.EXE`, and a bunch of directories such as `AVI`, `CAMPAIGN`, and `DATA`.

-Substitute `/media/AOE/GAME` in the following commands with the absolute path to the `GAME` mentioned above.
+Substitute `/media/AOE/GAME` in the following commands with the absolute path to the `GAME` directory mentioned above.

 The following commands must be executed from the root of this project (the same directory that contains `Makefile`).